GeostatsGuy/DataScienceInteractivePython/README.md

 # DataScience_Interactive_Python
-Python interactive dashboards for learning data science

-  <h3 align="center">Interactive dashboards to help you over the intellectual hurdles of data science!</h3>

 <p>
     <img src="https://github.com/GeostatsGuy/GeostatsPy/blob/master/TCG_color_logo.png" width="220" height="200" />
 </p>

+<h3 align="center">Interactive dashboards to help you over the intellectual hurdles of data science!</h3>

-To support my students in my **Data Analytics and Geostatistics**, **Spatial Data Analytics** and **Machine Learning** courses and anyone else learning data analytics and machine learning, I have developed a set of Python interactive dashboards.
+*To support my students in my **Data Analytics and Geostatistics**, **Spatial Data Analytics** and **Machine Learning** courses and anyone else learning data analytics and machine learning, I have developed a set of Python interactive dashboards.
+When students struggle with a concept I make a new interactive dashboard so they can learn data science by playing with the system.*

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GeostatsGuy/DataScience_Interactive_Python/HEAD)